Apollo1840/machine_learning_theory/dl_advanced/learn_transfer_learning.md

 # Transfer learning

 ## Assumptions
 - **Feature reusability**:  the features(or latent representation) learned from the source domain/task are useful for the target domain/task.
-Because of the domain relation and task similarity.
+Because of the **domain relation and task similarity**.
 - **Source dependability**: the source task should have sufficient data and a well-trained model so that the knowledge is valid.
 - **Finetune consistency**: the finetune method ensure the model benefit from the learned feature, and has the ability to adapt to target domain.